Shieldtail/.github/profile/README.md

 <p align="center"><img src="https://github.com/Shieldtail/.github/blob/main/shieldtail-banner.png">

-> Shieldtail is a semi open source CMS Software powered by Artificial Intelligence built on python-django framework for creating most secured and modern website or app.
+> Shieldtail is a CMS Software powered by Artificial Intelligence built on python-django framework for creating most secured and modern website or app.
 Using most advanced key features of AI to make the development secure, faster & modern.
 **Launching Date 1st June 2023**

 ### Some Useful Links to Get Started: